dilshankarunarathne/spring-boot-notes/README.md

 ### RestController

 With Spring, there's a specialized controller for RESTFul web services.
+In reality,